Mike Tyson tells Jim Gray that he 'wanted to kill' Evander Holyfield when he bit off his ear

 SIGN UP FOR FOX NATION TO WATCH 'TALKING TO GOATS WITH JIM GRAY'

 Gray recently published a book, “Talking to GOATs”, which highlights the biggest sports moments of his broadcasting career, and the relationships that he’s had with some of the greatest athletes of all-time.
-Over the weekend, Gray hosted a Fox Nation special called, “Talking to GOATs with Jim Gray”, and he relived that moment in a sit-down interview with Tyson.
+Over the weekend, Gray hosted a Fox News special called, “Talking to GOATs with Jim Gray”, and he relived that moment in a sit-down interview with Tyson.

 “I hope not,” Tyson said in response to being asked if he would do it again.
 “I say, ‘No, never ever again.’
 But I might do it again.
 Well if he does what he was doing to get bitten, I would bite him again.
 Yeah.”